Table of Contents

-Site visitors love it when headings are broken down in legible subheadings.
+Site visitors love it when headings are broken down into legible subheadings.
 It makes it clearer for them to wade through the content.
 It adds structure to the site and content and helps in improved site rankings.

 11. Proper use of LSIs

 To provide context, LSI keywords must be used.
-These are the words and phrases that relate your topic and your content.
-The value of LSIs is debatable but they help to infuse spirit of the content with the topic and help in getting website traffic from related keywords.
+These are the words and phrases that relate to your topic and your content.
+The value of LSIs is debatable but they help to infuse a spirit of the content with the topic and help in getting website traffic from related keywords.

 12. Keyword research